 - Doctor: $3200

-- $1499 (each assistant has an individual workstation and case workflow)
+- $1499 (each assistant will have an individual case for finishing portion of the course)

 CADStar is an approved Patterson Dental CEREC™ Advanced Training Course.
 Please email or call with your Patterson voucher number to verify eligibility.